 Napa is the focus and it’s worth checking in advance that the wineries you want to visit are open.
 The weather can vary from county to county but it’s typically balmy and dry.
 That lends itself perfectly to al fresco wine tasting, vineyard tours, and grape stomping experiences.

-For something free-wheeling, try biking the first completed section of the newly created Napa Valley Vine Trail.
+For something free-wheeling, try biking one of the completed sections of the newly created Napa Valley Vine Trail.
 A little more refined, hop aboard the Napa Valley Wine Train for its Tasting on the Rails experience.
 Pairing seven local wines with seven gourmet courses in a restored Pullman car, it tours five of Napa’s most gorgeous vine-laden AVAs.

 2. Santa Fe, New Mexico

-It’s a strange start, but just what you’d expect from ‘the city different’.
-The kind of place that calls the mind-scrambling Meow Wolf home.
-Sante Fe if also home to the O’Keeffe Museum which has the largest collection of Georgia O’Keeffe’s artworks including many of her glorious New Mexican landscapes.
+Ring in September with the curious and cultured in ‘the city different’.
+Dive right in with the mind-scrambling interactive art of Meow Wolf.
+Follow it with a trip to the O’Keeffe Museum, which has the largest collection of Georgia O’Keeffe’s artworks including many of her glorious New Mexican landscapes.

-End the month in style at the Sante Fe Wine & Chile Fiesta, kicking off September 25th.
-A five-day eating and drinking bonanza, it attracts more than 60 restaurants and 90 wineries, so go hungry!
+End the month in style – and likely a little sweat – at the Sante Fe Wine & Chile Fiesta, kicking off September 24th.
+A five-day eating and drinking bonanza, it attracts more than 65 restaurants and 90 wineries, so go hungry!

 3. San Francisco, California

-In the US, Labor Day falls on September 2nd in 2024.
-Number 1 on KAYAK’s data picks, there are few better places to spend your Labor Day break than San Francisco.
+In the US, Labor Day falls on September 1st in 2025.
+There are few better places to spend your Labor Day break than San Francisco.
 The city will have plenty of weekend events and experiences to commemorate and entertain.

 Music fans will find concerts galore.
-Head to The Chapel to see Osees or the Chase Center for Jeff Lynne’s Electric Light Orchestra.
+Head to The Chapel to see The Oh Sees or Golden Gate Park to enjoy the day-long free Labor Day Symphony Concert.
 Baseball fans have their pick of games, with the Oakland A’s and San Francisco Giants both playing in big match series.

 In the achingly hip Mission District, laze with the tech crowd in the shade of a palm tree at Dolores Park.
 With August’s chill winds lifted, take to the water for a cruise across the Bay and get up close and personal with Alcatraz, Golden Gate, and Sausalito.